Summary of PNL Levels and Reliability on Binance:

 Binance presents the PNL in 3 levels of information.
 Below is a summary of each level and its degree of reliability:

-(1) The PnL divergence of an active position is given by the difference in the calculation basis on the Mark price or Market price.
+- Explanation: The PnL divergence of an active position is based on the difference in calculation using the Mark price or Market price.
 While it is provided by Binance, there might be variations in the results due to the different price bases used.
 More information can be found at this link.

-(2) As far as Anny's team audited, the PnL presented in Binance's order history is reliable and matches the PnL presented by Anny.
+- Explanation: The PnL presented in Binance's order history for closed positions is audited and matches the PnL presented by Anny, providing reliable information.

 "Due to data complexity and exchange rate fluctuation, there may be a margin of error or delay.
 All data is for reference only.
 We are sorry for any inconvenience caused".

-Out-of-sync trades are not computed in the analytics.
-Trades can get out of sync when the user makes changes in the exchange or when there are communication failures between Anny and the Exchange.
+Out-of-sync trades are not included in the analytics.
+These trades can occur when users make changes in the exchange or when there are communication failures between Anny and the Exchange.
 It is essential to consider this factor while reviewing the analytics to ensure accurate and up-to-date information.